Postage stamps and postal history of the Philippines: Centenary

 To commemorate the centenary of the first postage stamps issued, the postal authorities issued a series of special stamps.
 In the center of the stamp is an exact replica of the first stamp issued, the 5 Quartos carmine showing a profile of an effigy or Queen Isabela II of Spain, On its left side Magellan lands on Philippine shores.
 He holds in his left hand a flag and his upraised right hand a sword.
 Directly behind him is a priest holding aloft a cross and followed by two soldiers.
 In the background are 16th century Spanish ships.
 On the right side of the stamp is a picture of a Filipino woman in native dress, holding a Philippine flag.
 In the background is the Manila Post Office Building and a mail carrier.
 Flying above them is a large airplane.

+Longest usable stamp

+In December 2024 PHLPost, the Philippine Post Office, issued a Christmas stamp described as the longest usable postage stamp measuring 234mm x 40mm.
+The postage stamp design features 9 historical churches from Binondo to Antipolo along the Pasig River that the stamp honours along with several churches along it path.